PHPCSStandards/PHPCSExtra/README.md

 #### `Universal.Arrays.MixedKeyedUnkeyedArray` :books:

 Best practice sniff: don't use a mix of keyed and unkeyed array items.

+#### `Universal.Classes.DisallowAnonClassParentheses` :wrench: :bar_chart: :books:

+Disallow the use of parentheses when declaring an anonymous class without passing parameters.

+#### `Universal.Classes.RequireAnonClassParentheses` :wrench: :bar_chart: :books:

+Require the use of parentheses when declaring an anonymous class, whether parameters are passed or not.

+#### `Universal.Classes.DisallowFinalClass` :wrench: :bar_chart: :books:

+Disallow classes being declared `final`.

+#### `Universal.Classes.RequireFinalClass` :wrench: :bar_chart: :books:

+Require all non-`abstract` classes to be declared `final`.

+:warning: **Warning**: the auto-fixer for this sniff _may_ have unintended side-effects for applications and should be used with care!
+This is considered a **_risky_ fixer**.

+#### `Universal.Classes.ModifierKeywordOrder` :wrench: :bar_chart: :books:

+Require a consistent modifier keyword order for class declarations.

+* This sniff contains an `order` property to specify the preferred order.
+    Accepted values: (string) `'extendability readonly'`|`'readonly extendability'`.
+Defaults to `'extendability readonly'`.

+#### `Universal.CodeAnalysis.ConstructorDestructorReturn` :wrench: :books:

+* Disallows return type declarations on constructor/destructor methods - error code: `ReturnTypeFound`, auto-fixable.
+* Discourages constructor/destructor methods returning a value - error code: `ReturnValueFound`.

+#### `Universal.CodeAnalysis.ForeachUniqueAssignment` :wrench: :books:

+Detects `foreach` control structures which use the same variable for both the key as well as the value assignment as this will lead to unexpected - and most likely unintended - behaviour.

+Note: The fixer will maintain the existing behaviour of the code.
+This may not be the _intended_ behaviour.

+#### `Universal.CodeAnalysis.StaticInFinalClass` :wrench: :books:

+Detects using `static` instead of `self` in OO constructs which are `final`.

+* The sniff has modular error codes to allow for making exceptions based on the type of use for `static`.
+    The available error codes are: `ReturnType`, `InstanceOf`, `NewInstance`, `ScopeResolution`.

+#### `Universal.Constants.LowercaseClassResolutionKeyword` :wrench: :bar_chart: :books:

+Enforce that the `class` keyword when used for class name resolution, i.e. `::class`, is in lowercase.

+#### `Universal.Constants.ModifierKeywordOrder` :wrench: :bar_chart: :books:

+Require a consistent modifier keyword order for OO constant declarations.

+* This sniff contains an `order` property to specify the preferred order.
+    Accepted values: (string) `'final visibility'`|`'visibility final'`.
+Defaults to `'final visibility'`.

 #### `Universal.Constants.UppercaseMagicConstants` :wrench: :bar_chart: :books: